2009 California mid-air collision: Accident

 At 19:10 local time on 29 October 2009 (02:10 on 30 October UTC), a Lockheed HC-130H Hercules aircraft of the United States Coast Guard and a Bell AH-1W Super Cobra helicopter of the United States Marine Corps collided in mid-air.
 The location of the accident was 24 km east off San Clemente Island, California.
 The Hercules was carrying a crew of seven and the Cobra a crew of two people; there were no survivors.
 Eyewitnesses reported seeing a fireball in the sky.
 Debris from the collision was reported at the scene.
-The Hercules was on a Search and Rescue mission to search for a sailboat in distress while the Super Cobra was on a training flight.
+The Hercules was on a Search and Rescue mission to search for an overdue john boat while the Super Cobra was on a training flight.
 Two Sikorsky CH-53E helicopters along with USCGC Edisto, USCGC Petrel and USCGC Blackfin were sent to search the area.
 USCGC Blacktip, USCGC George Cobb and USCGC Jarvis later joined the search.

+The search for survivors was cancelled on 1 November 2009 after searching 644 sqmi of ocean, including approximately 50 miles of floating debris.
+The effort was converted to a recovery operation.
+All nine individuals in the accident, including seven aboard the Coast Guard plane and two aboard the Marine helicopter were presumed dead.

+Crew Members

+The Coast Guard plane included Lt.
+Cmdr.
+Che Barnes of Capay, CA, and his co-pilot, Lt.
+Adam Bryant of Crewe, VA.
+The other crew members were Chief Petty Officer John Seidman of Carmichael, CA, a flight engineer; Petty Officer Second Class Carl P. Grigonis of Mayfield Heights, OH, a navigator; Petty Officer Second Class Monica L. Beacham of Decaturville, TN, a radio operator; Petty Officer Second Class Jason S. Moletzsky of Norristown, PA; and Petty Officer Third Class Danny R. Kreder II, of Elm Mott, TX.

+The crew members aboard the Marine helicopter were Maj.
+Samuel Leigh of Belgrade, ME, and First Lt.
+Thomas Claiborne of Douglas, CO.

 Aircraft

 HC-130 Hercules

 The HC-130H Hercules involved was serial number 1705.
-The aircraft was c/n 382-4993 and it had formerly served with the United States Air Force as 83-0007.
+The aircraft was c/n 382-4993 and it had formerly served with the United States Air Force as 83–0007.
 It was based at the Coast Guard Air Station in Sacramento, California.
-It had been in service previously at Air Station Barber’s Point, Hawaii.
+It had been in service previously at Air Station Barber's Point, Hawaii.